 Meals-on-Wheels/Senior Services One day each week, Wake Forest Baptist Church members and friends deliver Meals-on-Wheels through Senior Services.
 More than twenty volunteers drive the route, visiting the homes of some of Winston-Salem’s most vulnerable population: the elderly and disabled.
 While the meals are important, it’s the relationships formed over years of delivery that our volunteers say they love about volunteering.

-Samaritan Ministries Twice monthly, teams of volunteers meet at the Samaritan Ministries to serve delicious meals to more than 400 people.
+Samaritan Ministries One day a month, teams of volunteers meet at the Samaritan Ministries to serve delicious meals to more than 400 people.
 This work is not easy, but the payoff is a warm, tired feeling of having done really good work.
 In addition, Wake Forest Baptist Church takes a special offering on the first Sunday of the month of food items for Samaritan Ministries.

 Second Harvest Food Bank Food insecurity is one of the most pressing issues in Winston-Salem, and we are one of the most food insecure cities in the nation.
 One group working to end that is the Second Harvest Food Bank.
 Wake Forest Baptist Church receives a special offering each month to combat hunger, and Second Harvest is one of the area non-profits where we give.